Invitation

 6. THE CROSS God is a God of justice, and therefore he must judge sin in keeping with his righteous character.
 We understand this because we are created in his image, with a sense of justice, crying out against the suffering and inhumanity and sin we see in the world today.
 And we know that we ourselves are sinners and stand guilty before a holy God.
 However, God is also a God of love.
 This is how he demonstrated his love for us: Jesus — God in the flesh — died on a cross to pay the penalty for the sins of the whole world.
 He loves us and voluntarily died in our place.
 On the third day he conquered death through his resurrection and after forty days he ascended back to heaven.
 (Isaiah 53:5-6; Romans 3:23, 5:8; 1 Corinthians 15:3-4; 1 John 2:2)

 7. REPENTANCE God commands us to repent, or turn away, from sin — we must turn to God, gratefully accepting the forgiveness offered to us through the cross.
 When we repent of our sins and believe in what Jesus has done for us on the cross, we enter into a whole new relationship with God.
+It’s not about ceasing to sin (that would be impossible); it’s about a new position before God.
 We are no longer under God’s wrath “in Adam”, but accepted “in Christ”, forgiven of all our sins, reconciled to our merciful Father, and lovingly adopted into his family.
 Christianity is not about trying to “work our way to God” as if our good deeds could somehow outweigh our bad deeds and earn God’s favor — on the contrary, we are saved by God’s grace (undeserved favor) through faith alone in what Jesus accomplished for us on the cross.
-(Acts 26:20; Ephesians 2:8-10)
+(Acts 26:20; Ephesians 2:8-10; 1 John 1:8-9)

 8. BAPTISM The moment we repent of our sins and trust in Jesus we receive the indwelling of the Holy Spirit.
 Water baptism by full immersion is the biblical way to show that we have forsaken our old ways and have made the decision to trust in Jesus.
 (Ephesians 1:13-14; Acts 10:47-48)